pgailinas/videoqa-representation-comparison/docs/02_Prepare_Autoencoder_Training_Data.md

 ## Purpose

-This notebook generates evidence metadata for the NExT-QA VideoQA project.
-Evidence records identify meaningful temporal regions within source videos using timestamps, frame references, segmentation metadata, and video properties.
-These evidence units provide the structured inputs used throughout the representation-learning and VideoQA evaluation pipeline.
+This notebook prepares the training data required for self-supervised autoencoder learning using the NExT-QA video dataset.
+Source videos are segmented into standardized temporal units, and metadata describing each segment is generated to support reproducible autoencoder training.

-The generated evidence metadata serves as the foundation for downstream autoencoder training, VideoQA experimentation, and evaluation.
-Rather than repeatedly processing raw video files, later notebooks reference these evidence records to train autoencoder models, generate reconstructed video evidence, and evaluate downstream VideoQA performance.
+The generated metadata defines the video segments used during representation learning and provides a consistent preprocessing framework for later notebooks.
+Standardized segment definitions enable learned video representations to be compared fairly with CLIP-based representations during downstream VideoQA evaluation.

 ## Inputs